Program Overview & Concept

 - Lead a Church Lord's Supper

-- Preach & conduct and after assessment once per month
+- Preach & Debrief once per month

-- Monthly 1-on-1 mentoring session
+- Monthly conduct a 1-on-1 mentoring session

 Sample of Classes: